 Before leaving the accident scene, it is a good idea to take pictures with your cell phone of your car, the location of the accident, and the injuries you suffered, and to get the names and contact information of any witnesses who may have seen the accident occur.
 All of this will prove important when it comes time to file your car accident claim.
 Report your accident as soon as possible to your insurance company, but avoid making any statement either to your insurance representative or at the accident scene which could be used against you.

-Dealing With Your Insurer After a Car Accident In Nevada
+How to Deal With An Insurer After a Car Accident In Las Vegas

 Many people have the perception that insurance companies are there to provide help and support when car accidents and injuries occur.
 While you no doubt pay insurance premiums to protect you in the event of an accident, the fact is these companies are in business to make a profit, and one of the ways in which they can do this is by reducing the amounts they are obligated to pay out as the result of car accident claims.

 At Paul Padda Law, our Las Vegas car accident lawyer has extensive experience in negotiating with insurance company representatives.
 Nevada is a fault based insurance state, meaning that an at fault driver can be held liable for damages you suffer through a claim against their insurer.
-In these types of cases, we understand how claims investigators often work, and the tactics they may use to deny or downplay your claims:
+In these types of cases, our car accident lawyer understands how claims investigators often work, and the tactics they may use to deny or downplay your claims:

 - Disputing the facts of the case and attempting to blame you for the accident;